rennpy/TokyoNight/README.md

 ![1](https://files.catbox.moe/uyei7k.png)

 ### Why v2?
-There was a theme under the same name made back in 2021, it looks nothing like this one and is quite dated (you do not want to use it), though you can have a [screenshot](https://files.catbox.moe/4g977d.png) if you want to compare it to this for some reason.
+There is a theme with the same name made back in 2021, it looks nothing like this one and is quite dated (you do not want to use it), though you can have a [screenshot](https://files.catbox.moe/4g977d.png) if you want to compare it to this for some reason.

 > [!IMPORTANT]